CHPGenetics/GMM-Demux/README.md

 * -a AMBIGUOUS, --ambiguous AMBIGUOUS  The estimated chance of having a phony GEM getting included in a pure type GEM cluster by the clustering algorithm.
 Requires a float in (0, 1).
 Default value: 0.05.
 Only executes if -e executes.
 * -t THRESHOLD, --threshold THRESHOLD  Provide the confidence threshold value.
 Requires a float in (0,1).
 Default value: 0.8.

-* Dataset summary.
-An example summary is shown below.

 ## Online Cell Hashing Experiment Planner
 A GMM-Demux based online cell hashing experiment planner is publically accessible at [here](https://www.pitt.edu/~wec47/gmmdemux.html).